melogale/dotfiles/README.md

-Hi these are my dotfiles :3
+Hi these are my dotfiles for arch :3